DAY OF INSECTS 2026: From Crisis -> to Connection

 09:45 – 9:50 Opening words – Prof. Dr. Severine Vermeire (rector KU Leuven)

-09:55 – 10:15 State of insect biodiversity worldwide – Prof. Dr. Dave Goulson
+09:55 – 10:15 Insect declines and their solutions: a global perspective – Prof. Dr. Dave Goulson

 10:20 – 10:40 Problems and opportunities for the little things that run the world, a view from a highly urbanized country – Prof. Dr. Hans Van Dyck